jeffjl74/ACT_Notes/README.md

 ## Adding Notes
 Simply type in the editor panel after a zone or mob is selected to create a note for that zone or mob.

-The editor allows the choice of font, color, bullets, URLs, images, etc.
+The editor allows the choice of font, colors, bullets, URLs, images, etc.

 The editor can save many image types using either `Ctrl-V` to insert from the clipboard, or the `Insert image from file` toolbar button (which also uses the clipboard).
 **Note:** The plugin saves the images as text bitmaps, which is not very efficient for loading, storing, or sharing.